kdave/vmk/README.md

 commandline wrapping, the vm images are stored as NOCOW files on BTRFS and use reflinks for quick snapshots.

-Status: it's usable but mostly documented "in the code"
+*Status: it's usable but mostly documented "in the code" and there are still some hardcoded assumptions that will be eliminated eventually*

 Dependencies
 ------------